 Industrial peat extraction in the Mount Dillon Bog Group ceased in 2019.
-It is planned to supply remaining milled peat stocks to Lanesborough (LRP) during 2020.
-Both power stations will cease using peat by the end of 2020.
-All remaining peat stocks will also be removed.
-Intensive decommissioning and rehabilitation for the Mount Dillon Bog Group is expected to start in 2020/2021.
+Intensive decommissioning and rehabilitation for the Mount Dillon Bog Group started in 2021 at a number of individual bogs.

 One bog site, Cloonmore, was never used for industrial peat production and several bogs in the Mostrim group have been drained but never fully developed and still retain typical high bog characteristics.
 These include Clonwhelan, Glenlough and a section of Mostrim.
 These sites have been zoned for biodiversity and a high bog drain blocking will be used to re-wet the high bog and encourage restoration of the raised bog habitat.
 Several sites (Glenlough, Mostrim, Clonwhelan and Clynan) were assessed by consultants for NPWS as part of the review of the raised bog Natural Heritage Area network (NPWS 2014).